LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 ### Testing hash table creation

-We will make some simple asserts for the previous function.
-What we want to know if is the capacity and the defaults are correctly set:
+We will include some simple assertions for the previous function.
+We want to verify if the capacity and defaults are correctly set.

 ```c
 void _testCreateHashTable() {